zama-ai/concrete/docs/compilation/composing_functions_with_modules.md

 |     9     || 144       | 144       | 233       | 233       |
 ```

-## Iteration support
+## Iterations

-With the previous example we see that to some extent, modules allows to support iteration with cleartext iterands.
-That is, loops with the following shape :
+With the previous example, we see that modules allow iteration with cleartext iterands to some extent.
+Specifically, loops with the following structure are supported:

 ```python
 for i in some_cleartext_constant_range: